theAvoidact.com

 Bar association CLEs and practitioner preparation

 New York bar associations host continuing legal education programs on AVOID Act compliance.
-Courts begin issuing preliminary guidance on how the new rules will interact with existing scheduling orders in pending cases.
+Courts begin issuing preliminary guidance on how the new rules will interact with existing scheduling orders.

 13. April 18, 2026